El Tuito: Timeline

 In 1858 he received at his house Don Benito Juárez, who had been fleeing from Guadalajara after suffering an attack.
 He was in El Tuito for a short time and then left for Colima.
 Later he continued to Louisiana, in the U.S.

 Since 1867, he persecuted and fought Manuel Lozada "The Tiger of Alica", a Nayarit chieftain, with monarchical and agrarian ideas (supported by the clergy), who had risen up against the federal government (liberal) and protected by the Emperor Maximilian.

 In 1871 Lozada's group was defeated at the “La Mojonera” Ranch, managing to save the “Pueblo de Tequila” from their invasion and a possible planned attack on the city of Guadalajara, capturing them and later shooting their leader in 1873, by the forces of Ramón Corona (commanded by the above-mentioned Pablo Ríos), but some criminals were fugitive and continued to do misdeeds.

 In 1876, Don Pablo Ríos was killed in an ambush, during a surveillance trip, in the north of Jalisco, by a group of French fugitives and several Mexican and indigenous conservative renegades who had been led by Manuel Lozada, the aforementioned Nayarit chieftain, and who were assaulting and robbing an extensive territory of Jalisco, Nayarit, and Sinaloa, since shortly after the French intervention ended in 1867.

 Don Pablo defended and helped the entire region, which is why the towns of Tomatlán and El Tuito consider him their hero and remember him with gratitude for everything he did for them.
-And for that reason, what is the Main Street of El Tuito, bears his name.
+For that reason, what is the Main Street of El Tuito, bears his name.